Edward Everett: Early life and education

 Edward Everett was born on April 11, 1794, in Dorchester, Massachusetts (then independent from Boston), the fourth of eight children, to the Reverend Oliver Everett and Lucy Hill Everett, the daughter of Alexander Sears Hill.
-His father, a native of Dedham, Massachusetts, was a direct descendant of early colonist Richard Everett, and his mother's family also had deep colonial roots.
+His father, a native of Dedham, Massachusetts, was a descendant of early colonist Richard Everett, and his mother's family also had deep colonial roots.
 His father had served as pastor of New South Church, retiring due to poor health two years before Everett was born.
 He died in 1802, when Edward was eight, after which his mother moved the family to Boston.
 He attended local schools, and then a private school of Ezekiel Webster.
 During this time Ezekiel's brother Daniel sometimes taught classes; Everett and Daniel Webster would later form a close friendship.
 His sister was Sarah Preston Hale.

 Everett attended Boston Latin School in 1805, and then briefly Phillips Exeter Academy, where his older brother Alexander Hill Everett was teaching.
 At the age of 13, he was admitted to Harvard College.
 In 1811, at age 17, he graduated as the valedictorian of his class.
 Unlike some of the other students at the time, Everett was an earnest and diligent student who absorbed all of what was taught.
 While a student, he was a member of the Porcellian Club, and of the Hasty Pudding Club.